I really want the Venetians to invade and take over America.

 The past two emails have made the Serbs look like the bad guys in the conflict.
 But as the Serbs like to remind me, the Croats were allied with the Nazis and did some of their own ethnic cleansing in the 1990s when they pushed Serbs out of Slavonia, a popular Serb region in Croatia.

 Croats will tell you that the Serbs started it.
 That's correct.
 After all, all the weapons in Yugoslavia were in Serbia.
-So there's no reason why the Croatians would start a war with Serbia.
+So, there's no reason why the Croatians would start a war with Serbia.
 It's like Estonia attacking Russia.

 Although all parties share part of the blame, I conclude that the wars in the Balkans during the 1990s were basically the fault of the Serbs.
-After all, when I ask them what started the conflict, they get flustered and bumble through the answer like child who is guilty and knows it.
+After all, when I ask them what started the conflict, they get flustered and bumble through the answer like a child who is guilty and knows it.
 Meanwhile, the non-Serbs give a crisp and clean answer: "The Serbs started it."

 Wild coincidence

-I was waiting in line to buy my bus ticket to from Dubrovnik to Montenegro when I turned around and saw Marco and Maria!
+I was waiting in line to buy my bus ticket from Dubrovnik to Montenegro when I turned around and saw Marco and Maria!
 I thought I would never see them again after we parted ways in Sarajevo, Bosnia.

 Maria decided to explore Croatia some more before returning